BLSQ/openhexa-pipelines-era5/README.md

 ## Deployment

 To deploy the pipelines to an OpenHEXA workspace, edit the `.github/workflows/<pipeline_name>.yml` file accordingly.
+The OpenHEXA workspace token must be stored in a GitHub Actions secret in the repository settings.

 In the following example, the `era5_extract` pipeline is automatically deployed 3 times (once per climate variable) to 3 different workspaces: